 There are other lifestyle changes you can make to help lower your setpoint.
 Here are a few of the most important ones.

 Reduce Stress: It is imperative that you de-stress as often as possible.
 This can be as simple as walking along the beach or as complicated as learning to play the piano.
 (Anything that takes a great amount of concentration, such as learning a new skill, can be relaxing.)
 Meditation, TaiChi, Yoga, and playing with your dog or cat are all great ways to reduce stress.

 Get Enough Sleep: Studies show sleep deprivation leads to weight gain.
 Try to get 7-8 hours of uninterrupted sleep each night.

 Perform “Smarter” Exercises: Eccentric exercises, in which you concentrate on the downward part of the exercise, uses all your muscle fibers.
-For this reason, studies show they are better at preventing weight gain than traditional exercises.
+For this reason, studies show they are better for losing weight than traditional exercises.
 Because they are so intense, you can only perform them for 10-20 minutes, once per week.
 With eccentric exercise, you really can exercise less and lose more!